 The Safest Fireworks of All

-The absolute safest way to protect birds from fireworks is to avoid any personal displays and instead enjoy professional fireworks shows.
-Professional displays are designed to protect local habitats, comply with local laws and safeguard wildlife to the best of their ability, and you don’t have any risk of discouraging your backyard birds if you aren’t setting off fireworks in your backyard.
-By taking care to protect birds from fireworks, you will truly be able to celebrate!
+The absolute safest way to protect birds from fireworks is to avoid any personal displays.
+Instead, enjoy professional fireworks shows.
+Professional displays are designed to protect local habitats, comply with local laws and safeguard wildlife.
+You don’t have any risk of discouraging your backyard birds if you aren’t setting off fireworks in your backyard.
+By taking care to protect birds from fireworks, you will truly be able to celebrate with a clear conscience!